elec-e8408-mini-project-2025/project-documentation/README.md

 # 3. Specific Requirements

 # Good Points:
-# Functional requirements are structured for both smartwatch and web application.
+# Functional requirements are structured for both smartwatch and Web Application.
 # Requirements use clear keywords (MUST, SHOULD, MAY), making priorities explicit.
 # Performance requirements include measurable values, such as screen refresh rates and synchronization limits.
 # Reliability and security considerations are included.